zakariarhiba/Web-BootCamp/CSS introduction/readme.md

 }
 ```

-#### Sudo Class
+#### Pseudo-classes

-Sudo Class it's descripe the stat of the elements, for exemple we use if we hover an image we change it's background color :
+Pseudo-classes it's descripe the stat of the elements, for exemple we use if we hover an image we change it's background color :

 ```CSS
 img:hover {